sarkeranik/to-do-app/README.md

-# A simple you daily To DO APP tracker
+# Your daily To DO APP tracker

 ## Project setup